marymetilda/Dev-Tinder/README.md

 6. Listen to port 3000
 7. Write request handlers for /test, /hello
 8. Install nodemon and update scripts inside package.json
+9. Create config folder and database.js file inside it in src folder
+10. Create a free cluster on MongoDB official website (Mongo Atlas)
+11. Install mongoose library
+12. Connect the application to the data base.
+"Connection-url/database-name"
+13. Call the connectDB function and connect to database before starting application on port (always listen the port after establishing the connection to the database)
+14. Create user schema
+15. Create user model
+16. Create signup post api
+17. Creating a new instance of user model
+18. Create a POST /signup api to add data to database
+19. Push documents using API calls from postman
+20. Error handling using try catch
+21.